hxf0801/wasnd855-docker/httpserver/openshift/README.md

 Enter in browser: http://192.168.99.105/cda

+## How to setup IBM HTTP Server (IHS) to run as non-root user
-## ??
-Summary This technical document provides details on how to setup IBM HTTP Server (IHS) to run as non-root user.
+Generally the IHS image is ran by root user, shown as the above.
+But some cases don't permit use the root user to run any application.
+So this section provides details on How to setup IBM HTTP Server to run as non-root user.

-Create a new user called ihsadmin1 and configure IHS to run as a user ihsadmin1 using setcap:
+Create a new user called `ihsadmin1` and configure IHS to run as a user `ihsadmin1` using setcap:

 1. As root, stop IHS:
     /opt/IBM/HTTPServer/bin/apachectl stop